Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 #### Additional information

 - *Supplier no. for customer*
-Enter a reference supplier number defined by the customer, if necessary.
+Enter the reference supplier number defined by the customer, if any.

-[comment]: <> (Referenznummer Customer/Supplier-Nr. bei unserem Kunden?
-Unclear!)

 - *Freight limit*
 Enter a freight limit by the supplier, if necessary.

   > [Info] This field is only displayed when a supplier (account number range 70000-99999) is selected and, therefore, only relevant for suppliers.

+  - [HELP]
+  Click this button to open the help function.

+  - [SAVE]
+  Click this button to save any changes made.

 ### Additional fields